Assess your client’s needs

 - the client’s hearing deteriorates significantly and needs reassessing

-- the client’s hearing device no longer meets their needs, and they meet the eligibility criteria for refitting.
+- the client’s hearing device no longer meets their needs, and they meet the eligibility criteria for refitting in the schedule.

 You must complete the request for a revalidated service for the client and wait for approval before reassessment or refitting.
 We will assess your application within 10 business days.
 See our example completed forms for guidance.